 Steph’s Pizza in University Place (south of Tacoma) features traditional and specialty pizza toppings.
 Be sure to check their specials for discounts on pizza, wine, and beer.

-Rock Wood Fired Pizza started in Tacoma and now has locations throughout Washington State as well as several other states.
+Rock Wood Fired Pizza (10 Puget Sound locations).
 They have traditional tomato and white pizzas, plus several specialty pies such as BBQ Pulled Pork and Walnut Pear.

 Our list of Seattle Pizzerias